ApplETS/Notre-Dame/CONTRIBUTING.md

 ### Versionning

-The CI automatically update the version in the `pubspec.yaml` file when opening a pull-request using the specified label: `version: Major`,`version: Minor` or `version: Patch`.
+The CI automatically updates the version in the `pubspec.yaml` file when opening a pull-request using the specified label: `version: Major`,`version: Minor` or `version: Patch`.

   - `version: Major`: used when a complete UI redesign is done or when a complete rewrite is done in the project;
   - `version: Minor`: used when adding a feature in the application;